fagan2888/PyORAM/README.rst

 * If you have trouble installing the cryptography package on OS X with PyPy: `stackoverflow <https://stackoverflow.com/questions/36662704/fatal-error-openssl-e-os2-h-file-not-found-in-pypy/36706513#36706513>`_.
+* If you encounter the dreaded "unable to find vcvarsall.bat" error when installing packages with C extensions through pip in Windows: `blog post <https://blogs.msdn.microsoft.com/pythonengineering/2016/04/11/unable-to-find-vcvarsall-bat>`_.

 Algorithms Available (So Far)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~